dangitrp/medical-rp-guide/docs/Modern/Medication.md

 * Phenytoin (Dilantin)
 * Primidone (Mysoline)

-### Anxiolytics
-Drugs that lower anxiety by calming the electrical activity in the brain.
-* Lorazepam (Ativan)
-* Diazepam

 ### Migraine and Cluster Headache Medications
 Treats intense migraines or cluster headaches.
 Work particularly well if caught early.
 * Sumatriptan (Imitrex)